hmm34/fraud/README.md

 #### `standard_deviation(I first, I last, T id)`

-Calculates the standard deviation in a sequence of elements, ranging from [first, last).
+Calculates the <a href="http://en.wikipedia.org/wiki/Standard_deviation">standard deviation</a> in a sequence of elements, ranging from [first, last).
 User must provide the additive identity.
 The returning standard deviation is the same value type as the elements to which the iterators point.
 The sequence does